 I had planned to try The Shala Yoga House, as it is the closest and most convenient for me, but I’d had enough roaming around, and I’d always avoided the place, as I’d heard the author of eat, pray, wank practiced there.
 Instead, I went to Ashtanga Yoga Sadhana with Lori Brungard in the East Village.
 A small shala with wood floors and brick walls, no spammy marketing (in fact, later, the teacher actually texted when she changed the schedule to be sure it would work for me), perfect schedule, amazing assistant (male, to balance), beautiful website, old school ashtangi (Lori studied with P. Jois), and a small, woman-owned business.
 What more could I ask?
 My friend Angela, an ashtanga teacher in Ann Arbor, had practiced with once her years back and found her present and helpful.
 I liked her immediately.
 The studio has great energy, is walking distance from home, and is not as out of my budget as, say, AYNY.
 It is a great find.
 Like the reviews on google+ report, Lori pushes you to your limits, but is gentle and compassionate at the same time.
 She’s also fun.
 The shala has some definite romper room moments, and both Lori and Augustine Kim, who teachers the 7am class (he’s since left for Williamsburg), have the twinkle in the eye that you look for in your yoga teacher.
 My practice is more fun, nuanced, and challenging than it’s ever been.

-[Update: Summer '13: I changed shalas because of a schedule conflict, and now practice at AYNY.
+[Update: Summer ’13: I changed shalas because of a schedule conflict, and now practice at AYNY.
 But I still wholeheartedly endorse AYS!]